Transfer Admission Requirements

 UC San Diego requires a competitive GPA (minimum 3.0) in UC-transferable courses and good academic standing.

-- If you are applying to an impacted major, you are strongly encouraged to complete all lower-division major courses prior to transferring.
+- If you are applying to a capped major, you are strongly encouraged to complete all lower-division major courses prior to transferring.

 See Transfer Preparation for more on Major Preparation and General Education Requirements